IBM/kafka-streaming-click-analysis/README.md

-!!
-In Progress !!

-## Clickstream Analysis using Apache Spark and Apache Kafka
+# Clickstream Analysis using Apache Spark and Apache Kafka

 Clickstream analysis offers useful information about the usage characteristics of a website.